Skip to content

 Walking and Daily Movement

-• A 20-minute morning walk to support circadian rhythm and cortisol patterns
+• A morning walk to support daily rhythm

-• A gentle evening walk to aid digestion and support wind-down
+• A gentle evening walk to support wind-down

 Protein and Balanced Meals

-How you structure your meals can significantly influence your blood sugar and insulin response.
-Prioritizing protein at every meal helps slow the absorption of glucose, reduces blood sugar spikes, and supports satiety — reducing the likelihood of cravings and overeating.
+How you build your meals can strongly influence your blood sugar and insulin response.
+Prioritizing protein at each meal may help slow glucose absorption, improve satiety, and support steadier energy.

-• Including a quality protein source at every meal — poultry, fish, eggs, legumes, dairy, or plant-based options
+• Include a quality protein source at each meal

-• Eating regular, balanced meals rather than skipping meals or relying on snacking
+• Eat regular, balanced meals rather than skipping meals

-• Prioritizing whole, minimally processed foods that release energy slowly
+• Choose whole, minimally processed foods more often

 Managing Cortisol